vastbinderj/PointingPoker/README.md

 PlanningPoker
 ==========

 A team pointing poker planning tool for Story point estimation.
-Preference is to assign complexity vs an hourly estimate.
+Preference is to assign an estimation of complexity vs an hourly estimate.